If you’re reading this, you’re probably interested in self-improvement. That’s a great thing because self-improvement is absolutely life-changing.

 “Be Royal in Your Own Fashion: Act Like a King to Be Treated Like One” — Law 34

-Mastery is the highest achievement because, at that level, you’ve become one with your work.
+The word Mastery in this context is defined as the achievement of absolute skill and knowledge of a particular thing.
+It can be anything from a sport you play, art you create, business you build, or the field of work you’re in.
+It is the highest achievement because, at that level, you’ve become one with your work.
 You produce unique and incredible works that are truly fulfilling and rewarding for you.

-Mastery teaches the underlying principles of pursuing and mastering a life’s work.
-Doing so will give you a feeling of purpose and the experience of true success.
+Mastery will teach you those underlying principles of how to persue and master a life’s work.
+Doing so will give you a deep feeling of fulfilment and the experience of true success.

 “The future belongs to those who learn more skills and combine them in creative ways.”